alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

   </figcaption>
 </figure>

-Before COVID, I was a regular attendee at PyCon UK, and those events were always a mountaintop moment for me.
+Before COVID, I was a regular attendee at PyCon UK, and those events were always a mountaintop moment.
 I got to spend a week in Cardiff, hang out with friends I only saw once a year, and learn cool stuff about Python.
 It was great fun, but I was always worn out by the end of the final day.
-I'd often retreat to the quiet room or my hotel, sit quietly, and just rest.

 PyCon UK 2017 ended on October 30th, and that same week Ash McAllan [tweeted a thread][twitter] about "mountaintop experiences".
 She was talking about a completely different conference, but it was the same pattern -- a big and exciting event, followed by an emotional crash.

 When I read her thread, there was an instant resonance -- I was having the feelings that she described.
-She talked about post-conference depression, and invited us to consider how we'll grow from this sort of experience:
+She talked about post-conference depression, and invited us to consider how we can grow from this sort of experience:

 > You go to the mountaintop to escape your life and to change.
 > If you don't go back down, and take that change, that growth, that development, those opportunities with you, what was the point?